peevem/specs/schemas/README.md

 [`content.json`](content.json) extends the core schema for events that involve content creation or consumption.

+### Tag Event

+[`tag.json`](tag.json) defines a schema for tagging other events:

+- `event`: Always "tag" for this event type
+- `target`: UUID of the event being tagged
+- `value`: The tag value being applied
+- `namespace`: Optional namespace for the tag
+- `removed`: Boolean indicating if the tag is being removed (default: false)

+Tags are implemented as separate events rather than embedded within the original events.
+This allows for adding or removing tags without modifying the original events, supporting a more flexible and maintainable event stream.

 ## Schema Versioning

 Schemas in PEEVEM are versioned using semantic versioning principles: